 This is "lay ministry", the ministry of the laos, the people of God.

-The diocese licenses lay people who carry out particular roles with the authority of the church.
-Individuals are licensed in categories as anointers, catechists, educators, evangelists, liturgical worship leaders, pastoral ministers, or preachers.
+The Diocese licenses lay people who carry out particular roles with the authority of the church.
+Individuals are licensed in categories as Anointers, Congregational Leaders, Preachers, Sacramental and Worship Leaders.

 Lay Ministry Development Within the Diocesan Parish Authorities and Accredited Parish Chaplains (APC)